pivorodrigues/devopstips/awssn.md

     - If you're uploading over a **spotty network**, use multipart uploading to increase **resiliency** to network errors by avoiding upload restarts.
 When using multipart uploading, you need to retry uploading only parts that are interrupted during the upload.
 You don't need to restart uploading your object from the beginning.

+  - The total volume of data and number of objects you can store are unlimited.
+Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.
+The largest object that can be uploaded in a single PUT is 5 gigabytes.
+For objects larger than 100 megabytes, customers should consider using the **Multipart Upload** capability.

 #

 **Amazon S3 Object-Level Actions Tracked by CloudTrail Logging**